Skip to content

 He is regularly instructed in complex and high profile health and safety investigations including Gross Negligence Manslaughter, Corporate Manslaughter and frequently appears in long inquests forming part of an investigation by the HSE where he is described in the inquest section of the Legal 500 as ‘Excellent with clients, from individuals to large corporates, with empathy and understanding of the case and wider issues – a top-notch advocate and good strategist.

 He has very recently represented clients in the Grenfell Fire Inquiry, the successful defence arising from the Bosley Mill explosion and another jury success in the trial arising from the Splott Church Collapse.
-Further recent high profile cases include the very high profile inquest into the death of Awabb Ishak (toddler who died after long term exposure to mould in his social housing).
+Further recent newsworthy cases include the very high profile inquest into the death of Awabb Ishak (toddler who died after long term exposure to mould in his social housing).
 It is no surprise that he is recommended in both the directories for Health and Safety and Environmental Crime where it is said:

 His thorough preparation for a detailed and complex matter was impressive, and his approach with a very vulnerable client was absolutely perfect – he managed to gain the client’s trust very quickly, which was not easy.
 I look forward to working with him again.”